y-matsuda97/agent_simple/base_rule.md

 * **Port Mapping:** Port 5678 is mapped for debugging or service access.
 * **Volume Mounting:** The current directory is mounted to `/work` in the container, ensuring code changes are reflected immediately.
 * **Long-Running Processes:** For training or inference jobs, use `docker-compose exec app python your_script.py` rather than modifying the default command.
-* **Environment Variables:** Add environment-specific configurations to `.devcontainer/.env` file (uncomment the relevant line in docker-compose.yml).
+* **Environment Variables:** Add environment-specific configurations to the `.devcontainer/.env` file (uncomment the relevant line in docker-compose.yml).
 * **Resource Allocation:** Configure memory and CPU limits in docker-compose.yml for production deployments.
 * **Container Persistence:** Be aware that container data outside mounted volumes is ephemeral and will be lost when containers are removed.
 * **Dependency Management:** When adding new dependencies, update the requirements files and rebuild the container with `docker-compose build`.